Extract Images

 What format are the extracted images saved in?

 Images are extracted and saved as PNG files.
-PNG is a lossless format that preserves full quality and supports transparency, making it suitable for all types of images including photographs, diagrams, and graphics with transparent backgrounds.
+PNG is a lossless format that preserves full quality and supports transparency, making it suitable for photographs, diagrams, logos, and graphics with transparent backgrounds extracted from PDFs.

 Why do some images look different from how they appear in the PDF?

-PDFs sometimes apply transformations like cropping, scaling, or color adjustments at the display level.
-The extraction tool pulls the original embedded image data, which may be larger or differently cropped than what you see in the PDF viewer.
+PDFs can apply display-level transformations like cropping, scaling, or color space adjustments when rendering.
+The extraction tool pulls the original embedded image data, which may be larger, differently proportioned, or in a different color space than what appears in the PDF viewer.

 Can I extract images from a scanned PDF?

 Yes.
-A scanned PDF contains the scan as one large image per page.
-The tool will extract each page's scan image.
-However, these will be full-page images of the scanned content, not individual photographs or graphics from the original document.
+A scanned PDF stores the scan as one large raster image per page.
+The tool extracts each page's scan image as a full-page PNG.
+These are full-page images of the scanned content rather than individual photos or graphics from the original physical document.

 How many images can I extract at once?

-There is no limit on the number of images.
-The tool will process every page of your document and extract all embedded image objects.
-For documents with hundreds of images, the extraction may take a moment but will complete fully without any caps or restrictions.
+There is no limit on image count.
+The tool processes every page and extracts all embedded image objects.
+For documents containing hundreds of images — like large product catalogs — extraction may take a minute but completes fully without any caps.

 Will the extracted images be at their original print resolution?

 Yes.
-The tool reads the raw image stream data from the PDF as it was originally embedded.
-If the original images were embedded at 300 DPI for print purposes, the extracted files will be at that full resolution — not the lower resolution typically displayed on screen.
+The tool reads the raw image stream data from the PDF as originally embedded.
+Images embedded at 300 DPI for print purposes are extracted at that full resolution — not the lower resolution shown on screen.
+This is critical for recovering print-quality photography.

 Can I extract only images from specific pages?

-The current tool processes all pages and extracts all images from the entire document.
-If you only need images from specific pages, use the Split tool first to extract those pages into a separate PDF, then use the image extractor on that smaller file.
+The current tool processes all pages.
+To extract images from specific pages only, use the Split tool first to extract those pages into a separate PDF, then run the image extractor on that smaller file.

 What if a PDF contains vector graphics rather than raster images?

-Vector graphics drawn using PDF path operators (lines, curves, fills) are not stored as image objects and cannot be extracted as image files.
-Only raster images (JPEG, PNG, and similar embedded bitmaps) are retrieved by this tool.
-Vector content would need to be captured by rendering the page to an image using the PDF to JPG tool.
+Vector graphics drawn with PDF path operators (lines, curves, fills) are not stored as image objects and cannot be extracted as image files.
+Only raster images (embedded JPEGs, PNGs, etc.) are recovered.
+To capture vector content, render the page to an image using the PDF to JPG tool.